anvaka/common-words/README.md

 To get top words from this table we can employ previous technique - split line content into individual words, and then group table by each word.
-We can also get words context if we keep original line in the table:
+We can also get words context if we keep original line in intermediate table:

 | Line              | Word     |